 Here are highlights of our battles on behalf of taxpayers since our founding:

-In 1977 we started the Cook County property tax strike, which resulted in a $60 million property tax cut for Cook County homeowners.
+In 1977, TUA started the Cook County property tax strike, which resulted in a $60 million property tax cut for Cook County homeowners.

-In 1989-90 we helped collect 513,000 signatures for the Tax Accountability Amendment, which would require a supermajority vote in Springfield to increase state taxes.
+In 1989-90 TUA helped collect 513,000 signatures for the Tax Accountability Amendment, which would require a supermajority vote in Springfield to increase state taxes.

-In 1992, NTUI defeated the Berman Tax Increase Amendment, a state-wide referendum which would have forced a 50-percent hike in the state income tax.
+In 1992, TUA defeated the Berman Tax Increase Amendment, a state-wide referendum which would have forced a 50-percent hike in the state income tax.

-In 1996, NTUI spearheaded the fight against a proposed 25 percent increase in the state personal income tax, pushed by Chicago machine boss and House Speaker Michael Madigan (D-22).
-On May 30, 1997 the income tax increase, which had passed in Madigan’s House of Representatives, died in the State Senate Revenue Committee.
-NTUI President Jim Tobin was the only person to testify before the committee in opposition to the income tax increase.
+In 1996, TUA spearheaded the fight against a proposed 25 percent increase in the state personal income tax, pushed by Chicago machine boss and longtime House Speaker Michael Madigan (D-22).
+On May 30, 1997, the income tax increase, which had passed in Madigan’s House of Representatives, died in the State Senate Revenue Committee.
+TUA President Jim Tobin was the only person to testify before the committee in opposition to the income tax increase.

-In April 2004, NTUI defeated Lt.
-Gov. Pat Quinn’s (D) plan to raise some Illinoisans” state income taxes 100 percent (and give a paltry $200 “property tax rebate” bribe for each homeowner) through a Constitutional Amendment.
-NTUI President Jim Tobin took on Quinn in a televised debate on “Chicago Tonight,” on WTTW Channel 11.
-We also defeated Quinn’s 100 percent income tax increase amendment in 2006 and 2008.
+In April 2004, TUA defeated Lt.
+Gov. Pat Quinn’s (D) plan to raise some Illinoisans’ state income taxes 100 percent (and give a paltry $200 “property tax rebate” bribe for each homeowner) through a Constitutional Amendment.
+TUA President Jim Tobin took on Quinn in a televised debate on “Chicago Tonight,” on WTTW Channel 11.
+TUA also defeated Quinn’s 100 percent income tax increase amendment in 2006 and 2008.
 HJRCA 42 was defeated in the state house by a whopping 19 votes on April 10, 2008.

-In 2008 we defeated three income tax increases.
-We beat down HB750 and SB2288 which would increase the income tax 67 percent and we defeated the 100 percent income tax increase amendment, HJRCA42.
+In 2008, TUA defeated three income tax increases, beating down HB750 and SB2288, which would have increased the income tax 67 percent, and we defeated the 100 percent income tax increase amendment, HJRCA42.